bigomics/omicsplayground/docs/faq.rst

 logarithm, it will be (hopefully) automatically detected and exponentiated.
 The rational of summing up the counts (or linear intensities in proteomics) is that we don't differentiate between possible gene/protein isoforms and sum them up as a group.
 If you want to retain the isoforms, you may keep the names as GENE.1 and GENE.2 but you must turn off any gene filter.
 However as currently such gene/protein variants are not recognized in the gene sets, this will result in wrong enrichment test.

 How are "missing values" handled in the counts file?
 ----------------------------------------------------------

 At the moment missing values are imputed to 0 (zero).
-The Omics Playground uses the function pgx.createPGX in the file pgx-compute.R
+The Omics Playground uses the function `pgx.createPGX()` in the file pgx-compute.R.
 Note that only real NA (or empty) values in the counts file are supposed to be "missing".
 Zero values are assumed to be real zeros.
 If zero-value imputaton is not what you want, and you want to impute your "missing" values differently, (currently) you must do that manually before uploading the CSV file.